khalidrahmani/jaderp/doc/testing.rst

        (and tend to just segfault when something goes wrong in PhantomJS_ itself so they're a pain to debug).

-3. Set up :ref:`OpenERP Command <openerpcommand:openerp-command>`,
+3. Set up :ref:`Jad Command <openerpcommand:openerp-command>`,
-   which will be used to actually run the tests: running the qunit_ test suite requires a running server, so at this point OpenERP Server isn't able to do it on its own during the building/testing process.
+   which will be used to actually run the tests: running the qunit_ test suite requires a running server, so at this point Jad Server isn't able to do it on its own during the building/testing process.